Doctrinal Statements of

 The Holy Scriptures

-We believe the Holy Scriptures of the Old and New Testament to be the verbally and plenarily inspired Word of God.
+We believe the Holy Scriptures of the Old and New Testament to be the verbal, plenary, and inspired Word of God.
 The Scriptures are inerrant, infallible and God-breathed and, therefore, are the final authority for faith and life.
-The sixty-six books of the Old and New Testament are the complete and divine revelation of God to Man.
+The sixty-six books of the Old and New Testament are the complete and divine revelation of God to mankind.
 The Scriptures shall be interpreted according to their normal grammatical-historical meaning.
 (2 Tim.
 3:16-17; 2 Pet.
 1:20-21)

 The Person and Work of Christ